-Ambassador Fust served as a member of the Interim Panel of experts, which acted as the interim Board of the Global Crop Diversity Trust prior to the establishment of the Executive Board.
-Amb.
-Fust has been a member of the Executive Board of the Crop Trust since 2010.
+Ambassador Fust served as a member of the Interim Panel of Eminent Experts, which acted as the interim Board of the Global Crop Diversity Trust prior to the establishment of the Executive Board.
+Ambassador Fust has been a member of the Executive Board of the Crop Trust since 2010.
 He is also a member of the Finance and Investment Committee

 Timothy Andrew Fischer (Australia), Member from 2013-2015 and Vice-Chair of the Executive Board Ambassador Timothy Andrew Fischer served in the New South Wales Parliament (1971-84) and the Australian Federal Parliament (1984-2001) including as Leader of the National Party, Minister for Trade and Deputy Prime Minister (1996-99).
 He was also Leader of the Official Australian Delegation which oversaw the ballot held on 30 August 1999 in East Timor.
 More recently, he was appointed Ambassador to the Holy See (2008 – 2012).
 Prior to that, he was Chairman of Tourism Australia 2004-07, and of the Australia Thailand Institute 2005-08.
 He was Chairman of the Crawford Fund helping to host key conferences in Australia to provide outreach on agricultural topics.
 In 2005 Tim Fischer was appointed Companion of the Order of Australia.